Elizabeth II: Early reign

 Elizabeth's realms and their territories and protectorates at the beginning of her reign in 1952:

 From Elizabeth's birth onwards, the British Empire continued its transformation into the Commonwealth of Nations.
-By the time of her accession in 1952, her role as head of multiple independent states was already established.
+By the time of her accession in 1952, the monarch's role as head of multiple independent states was already established.
 In 1953, Elizabeth and Philip embarked on a seven-month round-the-world tour, visiting 13 countries and covering more than 40000 mi by land, sea and air.
 She became the first reigning monarch of Australia and New Zealand to visit those nations.
 During the tour, crowds were immense; three-quarters of the population of Australia were estimated to have seen her.
 Throughout her reign, she made hundreds of state visits to other countries and tours of the Commonwealth; she was the most widely travelled head of state.

-In 1956, the British and French prime ministers, Sir Anthony Eden and Guy Mollet, discussed the possibility of France joining the Commonwealth.
-The proposal was never accepted, and the following year, France signed the Treaty of Rome, which established the European Economic Community, the precursor to the European Union.
+During the run-up to the Suez Crisis in 1956, the British and French prime ministers, Sir Anthony Eden and Guy Mollet, secretly discussed the possibility of France joining the Commonwealth.
+But Mollet's proposal was not accepted, and the following year, France signed the Treaty of Rome, which established the European Economic Community, the precursor to the European Union.
 In November 1956, Britain and France invaded Egypt in an ultimately unsuccessful attempt to capture the Suez Canal.
 Lord Mountbatten said that Elizabeth was opposed to the invasion, though Eden denied it.
 Eden resigned two months later.